rpearce/react-medium-image-zoom/README.md

   // Default: 'div'
   wrapElement?: 'div' | 'span'

-  // Provide your own custom modal content component ZoomContent?: (props: {
+  // Provide your own custom modal content component.
+  ZoomContent?: (props: {
     img: ReactElement | null;
     buttonUnzoom: ReactElement<HTMLButtonElement>;
     onUnzoom: () => void;
   }) => ReactElement;

-  // Higher quality image attributes to use on zoom zoomImg?: ImgHTMLAttributes<HTMLImageElement>
+  // Higher quality image attributes to use on zoom. zoomImg?: ImgHTMLAttributes<HTMLImageElement>

   // Offset in pixels the zoomed image should
-  // be from the window's boundaries
+  // be from the window's boundaries.
   // Default: 0
   zoomMargin?: number
 }